 Future Trends in Generative AI: The Tale of Two Paths

-The divide between generative AI leaders and laggards is no longer about who adopts first, in 2026, it's about who scales.
+The divide between generative AI leaders and laggards is no longer about who adopts first in 2026, it's about who scales.

 92% of companies plan to increase their AI budgets over the next three years (79), but budget alone doesn't separate winners from the rest.
 More than 80% of organizations still report no tangible EBIT impact from gen AI (69), and 95% of enterprise AI pilots deliver zero measurable P&L return (71).
-The money is flowing, but the results are not following at the same pace.
+The money into generative AI is flowing, but the results are not following at the same pace.

 Generative AI market potential is projected to reach $400 billion by 2031 (4), AI agents will intermediate more than $15 trillion in B2B spending by 2028 (80), concentrating this value primarly in organizations that have already done the hard work of integrating AI into their workflows, governance, and team structures.